rehierl/node-tree-outliner/1-basics/1-0-values.md

 # Values v

 * a value `v` (or a constant `c`) represents a specific abstract value
-* such values need to be seen as being atomic - i.e. a self-enclosed unit
+* such values need to be seen to be atomic - i.e. self-enclosed units
-* `v` can not be changed to represent a different specific value
+* `v` can not be changed to represent a different value
 * i.e. a `1:1` relationship between a value and its representative
-* e.g. the digit literal `2` represents the value of `2`
+* e.g. the digit literal `2` represents the number `2`

 number identifiers